jphmrst/PLC/src/plc/fp/Basics.lagda.md

 not True  = False
 not False = True

-and : Bool → Bool → Bool
+_∧_ : Bool → Bool → Bool
-and True t  = t
+True ∧ t  = t
-and False _ = False
+False ∧ _ = False

-or : Bool → Bool → Bool
+_∨_ : Bool → Bool → Bool
-or True _  = True
+True ∨ _  = True
-or False t = t
+False ∨ t = t
 ```

+There are a few uses of the underscore character `_` in these
+definitions.
+The underscore is a special character in Agda, and we
+use it in two different ways here.
+In the line

+    _∧_ : Bool → Bool → Bool

+the underscores help us to define `∧` as an _infix_ operator, that is,
+a function which we write in between its arguments instead of before
+its arguments.
+When we use the underscore in a declaration line, it
+tells Agda where to find the arguments to the operator function we are
+defining.

+The second way that we use the underscore is in a line like

+    True ∨ _  = True

+Here the underscore represents an argument which we choose not to
+name.
+We choose not to give a name to the second argument in this
+clause because we do not use it: if the first argument to `∨` is
+`True`, then the result is `True` *no matter what* the second argument
+is — we do not refer to the second argument at all in calculating the
+result in this case.
+Since we do not use the argument, we prefer not
+to bother giving it a name.
+This anonymity simplifies the definition,
+and it makes it more immediately clear to the reader that the argument
+is unused in this case.

 It is useful for us to see how we can define the boolean type and its
 basic operations.
 But in later chapters, we will use the boolean type